Compose file version 1 reference

 Network mode.
 Use the same values as the docker client

 container:... form can take a service name instead of a container name or

 Sets the PID mode to the host PID mode.
 This turns on sharing between container and the host operating system the PID address space.
-Containers launched with this flag will be able to access and manipulate other containers in the bare-metal machine’s namespace and vise-versa.
+Containers launched with this flag can access and manipulate other containers in the bare-metal machine’s namespace and vice versa.

 Expose ports.
 Either specify both ports (

 HOST:CONTAINERformat, you may experience erroneous results when using a container port lower than 60, because YAML parses numbers in the format

 xx:yyas a base-60 value.
 For this reason, we recommend always explicitly specifying your port mappings as strings.